Raurez/E-commerce_project/README.md

 - 🔍 **Product Details**: Dedicated pages with detailed information, reviews, and ratings.
 - ☁️ **Infrastructure**: Built on Firebase Cloud for reliable and scalable service.

-### Future Plans:

-- 🚀 Transition to Jetpack Compose for enhanced UI and functionality.

-## How to Support

-- ⭐ Give the project a star (Star)

 ## QuickCart in Action: Interface Previews

 |                               Home                            |                                   All products                                    |